stratisMarkou/random-walks/content/linalg/ch03/ch03-content.md

 </details>
 <br>

 However, multiplication of linear maps is not commutative (even if the domains and ranges of the two linear maps are compatible), because in general function composition is not commutative.

-We conclude this section with the following unsurprising lemma on linear maps, which is useful for subsequent proofs.
+We also have the following lemma, which is unsurprising but useful for subsequent proofs.

 <div class="lemma">